ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 You might think that these explicit casts are ugly, time-consuming even, but there are several arguments in their favour.
 Firstly, OCaml needs this explicit casting to be able to work out types automatically, which is a wonderful time-saving feature.
-Secondly, if you've spent time debugging C programs you'll know that (a) implicit casts cause errors which are hard to find, and (b) much of the time you're sitting there trying to work out where the implicit casts happen.
+Secondly, if you've spent time debugging C programs, you'll know that (a) implicit casts cause errors which are hard to find, and (b) much of the time you're sitting there trying to work out where the implicit casts happen.
 Making the casts explicit helps you in debugging.
 Thirdly, some casts are actually expensive operations.
 We do ourselves no favours by hiding them.

-## Recursive functions
+## Recursive Functions

 A recursive function is one which uses itself in its own definition.
 An OCaml function isn't recursive unless you explicitly say so by using `let rec`